Jeremy Doku’s brilliance shows Man City’s edge and Chelsea’s key problem

 Over the past few months, as Chelsea’s hierarchy started to settle into the club, they became fixated on a specific idea relevant to this weekend’s game.
 They began to study what makes 100-point seasons and record-breaking sides.
 That might seem some way off, to an almost comic degree, but you’ve got to have goals.

 Manchester City are the obvious case study, since they are the only club to manage a centurion season and they still break records.
-As regards what made that, the usual explanation might be “one of the most lavishly expensive football projects in history” but that caveat doesn’t really apply here since Chelsea’s ownership group has huge resources and are clearly willing to spend them.
-Their outlay on transfer fees so far, if not quite wages, have recalled the dizzy days of Roman Abramovich between 2003 and 2006 and the first few years of the Abu Dhabi ownership at City.
+As regards what made that possible, the usual explanation might be “one of the most lavishly expensive football projects in history” but Chelsea’s owners also have huge resources and are clearly willing to spend them.
+Their outlay on transfer fees so far, if not quite wages, has recalled the dizzy days of Roman Abramovich between 2003 and 2006 and the first few years of the Abu Dhabi ownership at City.

-Through that, though, they might have a more specific reason to look at the European champions.
+And Chelsea might have a more specific reason to look at the European champions for inspiration.

-Chelsea’s own grand project, which is an unprecedented football experiment, is based on bringing in young players of a similar talent profile to Jeremy Doku.
+Chelsea’s own grand project, which is an unprecedented football experiment, is based on bringing in young players of a similar talent profile to City’s summer signing Jeremy Doku.

 That raises the obvious question of whether Doku would have the same impact if he was at Chelsea?
 Or, would he be just another young signing showing potential but requiring shape and direction?